cediorio/withoutblue/posts/firstpost.md

   - emacs
 layout: layouts/post.njk
 ---
-I'm going to start tracking what I do.
-I lose myself in configuration and with no accountability, get nowhere.
-Posting is a weird accountability.
-Can always take it down later, of course, but recounting, summarizing a day's work in the mixed-media trenches, maybe that will lead to something?
+So here's where I spend my time now:

 ## TidalCycles

 First, sound.
-There is a beauty in this thing Alex McLean (@yaxu) has built:
+There is a beauty in this [tidalcycles](https://tidalcycles.org/Welcome) thing Alex McLean (@yaxu) has built:

 ```
 d1 $ s "~ [bd ~ bd]"

 ```

+## Hydra

+...and this thing that @ojack has built, [hydra](https://hydra.ojack.xyz/)